profgyuri/PrimeSpeedTest/README.md

 # PrimeSpeedTest

-The purpose of this project is to compare the running times of different languages.
+The purpose of this project is to compare the running times of the same algorithm on different languages.
 The code calculates the firs n prime numbers.

 Hardware used for the results:
  - AMD Ryzen 7 5800x @ 3.8 GHz